Updated: April 10, 2026

 Hidden Device Fix

-1. Show hidden and disabled devices: Open the Sound Control Panel (mmsys.cpl), go to the Playback tab, right-click in an empty area, and check both "Show Disabled Devices" and "Show Disconnected Devices".
+1. Show hidden and disabled devices: Open mmsys.cpl, go to the Playback tab, right-click an empty area, and check both "Show Disabled Devices" and "Show Disconnected Devices".
 If your device appears greyed out, right-click it and select Enable.

 2. Unplug and replug: For USB or 3.5mm devices, physically disconnect and reconnect the cable.
 Windows sometimes needs this event to register the device again.

 3. Check the physical jack: On laptops, the 3.5mm jack is often a combo input/output.
-If you plug in a 4-pole headset (with microphone) into a port that only supports 3-pole (stereo out), the headphones may not register.
-Try a different port.
+If you plug in a 4-pole headset into a port that only supports 3-pole, the headphones may not register.

-4. Restart the Windows Audio service: Press Windows + R, type services.msc, find Windows Audio, right-click it, and select Restart.
-Then check the Playback tab again.
+4. Restart the Windows Audio service: Press Windows + R, type services.msc, find Windows Audio, right-click → Restart.

-5. Update audio drivers: Go to Device Manager → Sound, video and game controllers → right-click your audio device → Update driver.
-An outdated Realtek or High Definition Audio driver can cause devices to drop from the list.
+5. Update audio drivers: Open Device Manager → Sound, video and game controllers → right-click your audio device → Update driver.

 Stop Windows from Auto-Switching Your Default Playback Device